 We entered our coordinates and set off on our adventure.

-It was Miles’ turn to use the gps, he did an amazing job, telling use were we needed to go.
+It was Miles’ turn to use the GPS, he did an amazing job, telling us where we needed to go.

 This geocache is about 100m down from the dirt track along an animal track.

 The kids were super excited to find the cache hiding in the trunk of a tree.

 Kayla traded some nail polish for a rainbow loomband ring.
 While Miles traded a matchbox tractor for a Geocache pin.
 Which he has been wearing with pride for a few days now.